Energy

 CRC/Transregio 154 – Mathematical Modelling, Simulation and Optimization using the Example of Gas Networks

 Gas transport through pipeline systems has been an important research area in applied mathematics since several decades.
 In particular, the disciplines of mathematical modelling, simulation, and optimization have been applied to problems from gas transport.
-However, newdevelopments related to the gas market demand further progress in these mathematical disciplines.
+However, new developments related to the gas market demand further progress in these mathematical disciplines.
 The work on these challenges will also extend the range of the yet known mathematical methods.
 Recently, the necessary fundamental research for this is funded by the Deutsche Forschungsgemeinschaft by implementing the Collaborative Research Center/Transregio 154 “Mathematical Modelling, Simulation, and Optimization using the Example of Gas Networks” in October 2014.
 The research will include not only progress in each of the mentioned areas.
 Rather, the main goal is a tighter linkage as a key to answer theoretical as well as applied questions associated to gas transport.

-Spokesperson of this CRC/Transregio is Alexander Martin.
+Spokesperson of this CRC/Transregio is Frauke Liers (since 04/2023) and Alexander Martin (until 03/2023).

 For more details visit trr54.fau.de